 Farmer Appreciation Tours and Classes

 We have already planned opportunities for you to visit our facilities and become acquainted with the many services that This Old Farm provides.
-While these farmer appreciation meetings are done at no cost (except the March 5th event), we also offer consulting on similar topics.
-If you can’t make it, call us for a one on one consult.
+While these farmer appreciation meetings are done at no cost, we also offer consulting on similar topics.
+If you can’t make it, call us for a one on one consultation.
 We also understand, as farmers, your time is valuable.
 So, to perhaps whet your appetite for learning and sharing, we give away over $1000 in processing services during this season of learning!

 Please RSVP to Travis@thisoldfarminc.com or call us at 765-324-2161.

-Be sure to mark your calendars and plan to join us at the above no/low cost meetings, space is limited.
+Be sure to mark your calendars and plan to join us at the above FREE meetings, space is limited.

 All meetings take place at This Old Farm’s office and event center:

 9572 W. County Road 650 S., Colfax, IN 46035